rust-lang/rfcs/text/0000-interrupt-calling-conventions.md

   unsafe extern "msp430-interrupt" fn tim0() {...}
   ```
-- _(unstable)_ `extern "x86-interrupt"`: This calling convention can be used for definining interrupt handlers on 32-bit and 64-bit `x86` targets.
+- _(unstable)_ `extern "x86-interrupt"`: This calling convention can be used for defining interrupt handlers on 32-bit and 64-bit `x86` targets.
 Functions must have one of the following two signatures, depending on the interrupt vector:

   ```rust
   extern "x86-interrupt" fn(stack_frame: &ExceptionStackFrame);